DigitalPhonetics/IMS-Toucan/README.md

-The PyTorch Modules of [TransformerTTS](https://arxiv.org/abs/1809.08895) and [FastSpeech2](https://arxiv.org/abs/2006.04558) are taken from [ESPnet](https://github.com/espnet/espnet), the PyTorch Modules of [MelGAN](https://arxiv.org/abs/1910.06711) are taken from the [ParallelWaveGAN repository](https://github.com/kan-bayashi/ParallelWaveGAN) which is also made by the brillant [Tomoki Hayashi](https://github.com/kan-bayashi).
+The PyTorch Modules of [TransformerTTS](https://arxiv.org/abs/1809.08895) and [FastSpeech2](https://arxiv.org/abs/2006.04558) are taken from [ESPnet](https://github.com/espnet/espnet), the PyTorch Modules of [MelGAN](https://arxiv.org/abs/1910.06711) are taken from the [ParallelWaveGAN repository](https://github.com/kan-bayashi/ParallelWaveGAN) which are also authored by the brillant [Tomoki Hayashi](https://github.com/kan-bayashi).

 ## Demonstration